 Stochastic Indicator Cross-Over Signals

-One way to interpret and analyze the signals provided by the Stochastics Oscillator indicator is similar to a moving average crossover strategy.
-In the Stochastic oscillator indicator, a crossover signal happens when the %K & %D lines crossover.
+One approach to interpreting and deriving insights from the signals generated by the Stochastics Oscillator indicator mirrors that of a moving average crossover technique.
+Within the Stochastic oscillator, a crossover event signifies a trading signal when the %K and %D lines intersect.

 Stochastic Oscillator Cross-over Signals: